Julian Assange lands in Australia a free man

 His lawyer, Jen Robinson, told media that the deal was "criminalisation of journalism" and set a "dangerous precedent".

-Echoing this, Mrs Assange said she hopes the media "realise the danger of this" conviction for "newsgathering and publishing information that was in the public interest".
+Echoing this, Mrs Assange said she hopes the media "realise the danger of this US case against Julian, that criminalises, that has secured his conviction for newsgathering and publishing information that was true, that the public deserved to know".

+His lawyer also gave details on a phone call between Assange and Australian Prime Minister Anthony Albanese, who has been instrumental in securing his release.

+Assange told the prime minister that he "saved his life", Ms Robinson said, adding: "I don't think that's an exaggeration".